wildercb/privacy_stories_1.1/README.md

 ##### Usability

 The system shall provide user-friendly notebooks with descriptions that allow someone with no coding experience to use them.
+Code shall be overly commented to be easily understood how all functions operate.